chhuang-one/sqxclib/doc/SqApp.md

 # SqApp

-SqApp use configuration file (SqApp-config.h) to initialize database and use separate migration files to do migrations.
-It used by application.
+SqApp is developed based on sqxclib, supports separate migration files for migration, and uses the configuration file (SqApp-config.h) to initialize the database.

 Note: SqApp is declared in SqApp.h of the sqxcapp library.

 	SqApp